Psilocybe cubensis: Cultivation

 Small-scale cultivation of P. cubensis is often accomplished with "cakes" that colonize within jars, but fruit inside specially designed tubs called "shotgun fruiting chambers".
 The most common cake method for beginners is PF-Tek ("Psilocybe Fanaticus technique"), named after Psylocybe Fanaticus, the clandestine cultivator credited for its creation.
 Cakes are popular for the new cultivator because of their simplicity and low cost of startup materials.
 As cakes are composed of brown rice flour, vermiculite, and gypsum, they can be steam-sterilized in a large pot.
 Unlike cereal grains used in bulk growing, brown rice flour contains no bacterial endospores, a contamination vector requiring a pressure cooker to sterilize.

-The "Spiderman Tek" is a growing method using microwavable rice sachets.
+The "Uncle Ben's Tek", also known as Spiderman Tek and Instant Rice Tek, is a growing method using microwavable rice sachets.
+This technique involves utilizing pre-sterilized rice bags for mycelium to colonize upon.
+Though Uncle Ben's Tek is largely popular among beginners due to its low cost, it faces criticism from those more experienced due to its high rate of contamination compared to other techniques.

+Other Teks exist, such as Lemon-Tek and Bucket-Tek, though all Tek's do not refer to methods for growth.
+Rather, they refer to knowledge regarding the cultivation, harvest, processing, and consumption for psychedelic fungi.
+TEK stands for Traditional Ecological Knowledge, though others claim it stands for Time Experience Knowledge or is simply a shortening of the term 'technique'.